mhammell-laboratory/ezBAMQC/README.rst

  optional arguments:

   -h, --help             show this help message and exit.
-  -i, --inputFile        alignment files.
+  -i, --inputFi          alignment files.
 Could be multiple SAM/BAM files separated by space.
 Required.
   -r, --refgene          gene annotation file in GTF format.
 Required -f                     the read summation at which feature level in the GTF file.
 DEFAULT: gene_id.
   --rRNA                 rRNA coordinates in BED format.